Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Discussion

 Replacing the often used incidence proportion by the gold-standard Aalen-Johansen estimator, while conceptually and empirically indicated, requires careful discussion in trial teams to define CEs, and a more granular data collection.
 In addition to the date of AEs one also needs to collect dates of CEs, which may lead to more missing data, e.g. unknown date of loss to follow-up.

-In line with Stegherr et al.\cite{onesample}, our recommendation is to ``play it safe'' when estimating RRs in a time-to-first-event analysis and neither hope for a small amount nor a large amount of CEs nor a favorable interplay of the distributions of the times of AEs, CEs, and censorings.
+In line with Stegherr et al. \cite{onesample}, our recommendation is to ``play it safe'' when estimating RRs in a time-to-first-event analysis and neither hope for a small amount nor a large amount of CEs nor a favorable interplay of the distributions of the times of AEs, CEs, and censorings.
 In the former case, one minus Kaplan-Meier might work well, while in the latter two cases the incidence proportion might do so.
 However, in general the proportion of CEs cannot exclusively explain how an estimator performs compared to the gold-standard Aalen-Johansen estimator.
 Therefore, playing it safe, we recommend using RR based on the Aalen-Johansen estimator for AE probabilities and the HR from Cox regression for all types of events that are typically considered in a time-to-first-event analysis.
-Guidelines for reporting AEs should therefore advocate the Aalen-Johansen estimator instead of incidence proportion, incidence density and one minus Kaplan-Meier.
-A request for results from Cox regression in guidelines should be complemented by also requesting results for CE-specific hazards.
+Guidelines for reporting AEs should therefore advocate the Aalen-Johansen estimator instead of incidence proportion, incidence density and one minus Kaplan-Meier, see Stegherr et al. \cite{onesample} for an extended discussion on how to update guidelines. {We recommend that Aalen-Johansen estimators be used in product labels to quantify AE incidence.} A request for results from Cox regression in guidelines should be complemented by also requesting results for CE-specific hazards.